perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsa/6_Adv_user_management.md

 ### passwd command
 - set or modify a user’s password
-- modify the password aging attributes and lock
+- modify the password aging attributes and
-- unlock account
+- lock or unlock account
 - Switches
 	- -d (--delete)
 		- Deletes a user password